bigfix/developer.bigfix.com/site/reference/world.md

 # current wizard : bes wizard

-If this inspector is being evaluated in the context of a Wizard, then it returns the corresponding &lt;bes wizard&lt; object.
+If this inspector is being evaluated in the context of a Wizard, then it returns the corresponding &lt;bes wizard&gt; object.

 # current year : year